-The Knox County School System's Board of Education has adopted a zero-tolerance stance relative to carrying any form of a weapon onto school property, possession of drugs, or assault on a teacher or school employee.
+The Knox County School Board of Education Misbehaviors and Disciplinary Options Policy (J191) outlines conduct infractions and disciplinary steps.
+Knox County Schools has adopted a zero-tolerance stance relative to carrying any form of a weapon onto school property, possession of drugs, or assault on a teacher or school employee.
 Since the student's right to learn and the teacher's right to teach must always be protected, conduct prejudicial to good order or discipline will not be tolerated.
 Positive measures will be followed by firm punitive measures if necessary.
 Any student exhibiting behavior deemed dangerous to others will be removed by suspension until a management plan can be implemented and parents involved.

-The Knox County Board of Education has established a policy (J211) prohibiting acts of harassment, intimidation, and bullying.
+The Knox County Board of Education has established a Harassment, Intimidation and Bullying or Cyber -Bullying Policy (J211) prohibiting acts of harassment, intimidation, and bullying.
 Knox County Board Policy (J211) is attached.
 We will work with individual students to uphold this policy, and the consequences for misbehavior can be very serious.
 Please help us help your child to be respectful of everyone and to not harass, intimidate, or bully any student.